Franco Brienza: Bologna

 On 24 July 2015 Brienza joined newly promoted Serie A side Bologna as a free agent after leaving relegated Cesena.
-On 6 July 2016 he signed a new one-year contract.
+On 6 July 2016, he signed a new one-year contract.

 Bari

 On 30 August 2016 Brienza was sold to Bari from Bologna.

 After the club's exclusion from professional football and its refoundation under the ownership of Aurelio De Laurentiis, Brienza re-signed for Bari in August 2018, agreeing to remain at the club also in the Serie D league.

-After helping the team with promotion to Serie C in the 2018–19 season, he left the club at the end of the campaign where his contract expired.
+After helping the team with promotion to Serie C in the 2018–19 season, he left the club at the end of the campaign when his contract expired.

 Ischia

-In November 2022, 43-year old Brienza went out of retirement to join hometown club Ischia in the Eccellenza fifth-tier amateur league, with the aim to help them winning promotion to Serie D.
+In November 2022, 43-year-old Brienza went out of retirement to join hometown club Ischia in the Eccellenza fifth-tier amateur league, with the aim to help them win promotion to Serie D. He left the club by the end of the season after being part of Ischia's squad that won promotion to Serie D.

 International career

-In 2005, Brienza was called up to the Italian national team by Marcello Lippi and was subsequently capped during a friendly North-American tour with the Azzurri, marking his debut in a 1–1 draw with Serbia and Montenegro at Rogers Centre, Toronto on 8 June 2005, replacing Giorgio Chiellini in the 64th minute.
+In 2005, Brienza was called up to the Italy national team by Marcello Lippi and was subsequently capped during a friendly North-American tour with the Azzurri, marking his debut in a 1–1 draw with Serbia and Montenegro at Rogers Centre, Toronto on 8 June 2005, replacing Giorgio Chiellini in the 64th minute.
 In the match against Ecuador three days later, Brienza featured in the starting lineup partnering Luca Toni and David Di Michele.
 Brienza and Toni were replaced by Cristiano Lucarelli and Antonio Langella at half-time in the 1–1 draw at Giants Stadium, East Rutherford, New Jersey state.